jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But let me pause for a moment.
 I want to be very clear on one point before we move forward.
 I do not believe or hope that digital therapeutics will replace human therapists.

 Therapists will always be needed for what they do uniquely well.
-But we simply need more than they can provide alone.
+We simply need more than they can provide alone.
 Digital therapeutics can provide that "more."

 <!--4:30-->